 U-Haul offers a propane gas level indicator that easily attaches to the top of a propane tank.
 When the arrow on the gauge points to the yellow, that means your propane is low.
 When the arrow points to red, you should look to refill your tank soon or risk running out.

 Magnetic Propane Indicator

 U-Haul also offers a magnetic propane gas level indicator that sticks to the side of a propane tank.
 Unlike the Bluetooth magnetic gauges, this indicator displays the fuel level directly on the tank, but it does require the gas to be on and takes around 10 minutes to deliver an accurate reading on your propane.

 Save money by refilling your tank instead of exchanging

-The average cost to exchange a propane tank is often 20% higher than it is to refill the same tank!
-By keeping the same tank, you also ensure that you don't waste money by losing unused fuel.
-Our comprehensive article on Propane Refill vs Exchange explores just a few of those reasons why it makes sense to refill and reuse.
+The average cost to exchange a propane tank is 20% higher than simply refilling your tank!
+Plus, by keeping your same tank, you ensure that you aren’t wasting money by forfeiting any remaining fuel left in your tank.
+Our comprehensive Propane Refill vs. Exchange article explores more of the reasons why it makes the most sense to refill and reuse.

 Close your tank valve – Make sure that the valve on your propane tank is closed tightly to prevent any propane from leaking out during transportation.
 Place your dust cap over the tank valve for safe transit.
 If you don’t have one, request a complimentary dust cap from a U-Haul attendant during your next refill.